[HISTORY: Adopted by the Board of Selectmen of the Town of Conway 1-9-2007. Amendments noted where applicable.]

 All vehicles entering Conway's solid waste facility shall be covered in a manner to prevent solid waste from being blown therefrom at all times prior to dumping.
 Similarly, all vehicles with a destination of the Conway solid waste facility shall be covered in a like manner.

-The purpose for the dump store is to dispose of materials which are usable to the general public, thus avoiding landfilling these items.
-Tipping fees shall not be avoided by placing materials in the dump store.
-Attendants shall have the authority to determine if items are unacceptable to be left at the dump store.
-Materials may be picked up on a first-come-first-served basis.
-No materials shall be saved or stored for an individual.
+The re-use area is a space reserved adjacent to the household trash windows for the deposit of materials that may still have value to the general public, thus avoiding landfilling these items.
+Tipping fees shall not be avoided by placing materials in the re-use area.
+Attendants shall have the authority to determine if item(s) are unacceptable for deposit in the re-use area.
+Deposited materials are available to the public on a first-come-first-serve basis.
+Town staff shall not store or save materials for an individual.

 It shall be unlawful to scavenge any material which has been set out to be recycled, whether it is located in designated areas at the solid waste facility or set out for pickup by a commercial hauler.